 BERMUDA 5 days

-The island has a subtropical climate and thus is prone to related severe weather; however, it is somewhat protected by a coral reef that surrounds the island which limits the severity of approaching storms.
-Bermuda on average, may experience a damaging tropical cyclone once every six to seven years.
-Due to the small area of the island, landfalls and direct hits are rare.
-A study of recorded storms from 1906 to 2006 found that hurricanes threats were most common from early September to late October.
+The island has a subtropical climate and is prone to severe weather but is partly shielded by a surrounding coral reef that lessens storm impact.
+Bermuda faces a damaging tropical cyclone about once every six to seven years.
+Because the island is small, direct hits are rare.
+From 1906 to 2006, most hurricane threats happened between early September and late October.

 Tips: